iiHopx/TechnoMobileProject/README.md

 # TechnoMobileProject

 ## Overview
-A comprehensive platform providing robust administrative and customer functionalities for managing mobile technology products.
+TechnoMobileProject is a comprehensive platform designed to provide robust administrative and customer functionalities for managing mobile technology products.

 ## Pages